oisitman/oisitman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there!👋 I’m currently on an exciting journey as a Ph.D. candidate at Aalto University, where I’m diving deep into the world of robotic manipulation and magnetic navigation systems, all with a focus on making a difference in robotics in medical applications.
+Hey there!👋 I’m currently on an exciting journey as a Ph.D. candidate at Aalto University, working at the Intelligent Robotics research group under the supervision of Prof. Ville Kyrki.
+Here, I’m diving deep into the world of robotic manipulation and magnetic navigation systems, all with a focus on making a difference in robotics in medical applications.

 You can think of me as a bit of a tech enthusiast, with a knack for languages like Python, Matlab/Simulink, and C++.
 I love bringing intelligent systems to life and have had some awesome experiences designing and developing autonomous solutions.